What essential skills should I include in a Kitchen Porter job description?

 To differentiate, list must-have skills as 'essential' and nice-to-have skills as 'preferred' or 'desirable'.
 Essential skills for a Kitchen Porter might include physical stamina and the ability to work as part of a team.
 In contrast, preferred skills could include basic kitchen safety knowledge or organisational skills, which are beneficial but not critical for job performance.

-Common misunderstanding: Preferred skills are optional and can be ignored.
+Common misunderstanding: Preferred skills don't matter

 Why is it important for Kitchen Porters to have strong organisation and time management skills?